RajVarsani/repoverse/README.md

 ## 🌐 Overview

-`Repoverse` is designed to keep your code synchronized across multiple repositories.
-It's perfect for distributed systems and microservices where some part of the code needs to be consistent.
+`Repoverse` automates code synchronization across multiple repositories by propagation of relevant commits, ensuring consistency and saving you time.
+It's most suitable for distributed systems and microservices where some part of the code needs to be synced.

 ## ⭐ Key Features